 Editor’s Note: This article originally appeared at

-that could save Internet radio has been submitted to Congress.
+bill that could save Internet radio has been submitted to Congress.
 The bill, Internet Radio Equality Act, would stop a new royalty scheme that Internet broadcasters say will shut them down because it will cost them too much money.

 U.S. Reps.
 Jay Inslee (D-Wash.) and Don Manzullo (R-Ill.) filed the legislation Thursday.
 The bill reverses a recent decision of the federal Copyright Royalty Board (CRB) to nearly triple the amount of royalties Internet radio broadcasters pay to copyright holders for playing a song.